No passwords, No popups, No cost, No AI:

 - Pleasant Prairie, Wisconsin USA

-My guess would be that it's difficult to get what the seller feels is a bright attractive finish from polishing the brass forging, so they nickel plate it and add a color layer through some technology.
-I do know that this approach is widely taken with decorative plumbing fixtures (brass plating or brass colored finishes on solid brass faucet sets), so I suppose it could be done on thresholds.
+My guess would be that it's difficult to get what the seller feels is a bright attractive finish from polishing the brass forging, so they nickel plate it and then add a color layer through some technology.
+That approach is widely taken with decorative plumbing fixtures (brass plating or brass colored finishes on solid brass faucet sets), so I suppose it could be done on thresholds.

 Regards,